xmpindia/UMC/imports/README.md

  To get XMP Toolkit SDK :

- 1. Obtain a copy of the XMP Toolkit SDK source code (not the compiled dll) from (http://www.adobe.com/devnet/xmp.html).
+ 1. Obtain a copy of the XMP Toolkit SDK source code (not the compiled dll) from the XMP Devnet page.

  2. Build the libraries of XMP for the platform you need.